Czech self-employed: how to pay for health and social insurance?

 Main activity

-If you have a main occupation, social insurance is compulsory regardless of how much you earn.
-You also have to pay at least the minimum amount of social insurance to the Social Insurance Institution every month (see the table below).
+If you have a main occupation, you have to pay social security regardless of how much you earn.
+You will also pay at least the minimum amount to the Social Insurance Institution each month (see the table below).

 Secondary activity

-If you pay insurance for your secondary activity, you are also subject to the minimum monthly advance payments, but at a reduced rate (see the overview table).
+If you pay insurance for your secondary activity, you are also subject to the minimum monthly advance payments, but at a reduced rate compared to sole traders for their main activity (see overview table).

 Calculation of insurance premiums

-The amount of the compulsory social insurance premium is then calculated as:
+The amount of the compulsory social insurance premium is therefore calculated as:

-If you also voluntarily pay sickness insurance, you will pay an extra 2.1 % of the assessment base (from 2024 onwards, this will be 2.7 %).
+If you also voluntarily pay sickness insurance for the self-employed, you will pay an extra 2.7% of the assessment base (until 2024, the rate was 2.1%).

-Pension insurance (incl. contribution to state employment policy) Main Minimum monthly assessment base 10 081 CZK 13 191 CZK
+Pension insurance (incl. contribution to state employment policy) Main Minimum assessment base 10 081 CZK 13 191 CZK 16 295 CZK

-Sickness insurance Amounts are the same for main and secondary activities Minimum monthly assessment base 8 000 CZK 8 000 CZK
+Sickness insurance Amounts are the same for main and secondary activities Minimum assessment base 8 000 CZK 8 000 CZK 9 000 CZK

-Note: The government's consolidation package is to change the way the minimum assessment base is calculated from 2024.
-Therefore, the amount of minimum advances will increase significantly from 2024.
+Note: The government's consolidation package has changed the method of calculating the minimum assessment base from 2024, therefore the amount of minimum advances has increased significantly.

 You should always pay your pension and sickness insurance contributions by the end of the month for which you are paying.